Grant opportunity

 First-round application deadline: First-round application deadline: May 29, 2026.

-Confirm the exact deadline time, time zone, and submission route on the official call page.
+Applicants should confirm the exact deadline time, time zone, required documents, portal steps and any institutional approvals on the official call page before submitting.

 Submit the required application documents by email according to the official guideline.
 The first-round call runs from 4 May to 29 May 2026; a second round is scheduled for 1 October to 30 October 2026.

-Before submitting, check required documents, eligible costs, attachments, page limits, institutional approvals, and whether the opportunity uses an expression of interest, full proposal, registration, or nomination stage.
+Before applying, check eligibility rules, budgets, attachments, page limits, partner requirements, cost-share conditions and whether the opportunity uses an expression of interest, full proposal, registration or nomination stage.